 Residential-tourist hub, ideal for families:

-- Close to the airport (15 minutes)
+- Near the airport (15 min)

-- New developments with good accessibility
+- New housing developments, good accessibility

-- Medical services, supermarkets and schools nearby
+- Medical services, supermarkets, nearby schools

 Costa Calma, Morro Jable, Jandía (south)